eldenvolt/tock/docs/RELEASING.md

 ## Pre-release (local)

-Build and test the app before tagging a release (optional but recommended to catch obvious issues before CI).
+Build and test the app locally before tagging a release (optional but recommended to catch obvious issues before CI).

 1. Build the unsigned DMG.